Satesh1010/M2-EmbSys/Casestudy/Digital Camera/README.md

 ## Microcontroller
 It is a controlling device of the system.
 ## DMA Controller
-The term DMA stand for Direct Memory Access.The hardware device used for direct memory access is called the DMA Controller.
+The term DMA stand for Direct Memory Access.
+The hardware device used for direct memory access is called the DMA Controller.
 ## Memory Controller
 The memory controller is a digital circuit that manages the flow of data going to and from the computer's main memory.
 ## UART
-UART stands for Universal Asynchronous Receiver/Transmitter.UART's main purpose is to transmit and receive serial data.
+UART stands for Universal Asynchronous Receiver/Transmitter.
+UART's main purpose is to transmit and receive serial data.
-## LCD Control
-In a digital camera, the LCD works for reviewing photos, displaying menu options and serving as a live viewfinder.
 ## ISA Bus Interface
-(Industry Standard Architecture bus)An earlier hardware interface for connecting peripheral devices in PCs.
+It is an hardware interface for connecting peripheral devices in PC's.
 ## LCD Display
-It use to diplay the output.
+It used to diplay the Image.